iviirai/monsterwm-xinerama/README.md

 Installation
 ------------

-You need Xlib, then,
-copy `config.def.h` as `config.h`
-and edit to suit your needs.
+You need Xlib and xinerama, then, edit `config.h` to suit your needs.
 Build and install.

-    $ cp config.def.h config.h
     $ $EDITOR config.h
     $ make
-    # make clean install
+    # sudo make clean install

 Patches